Agent Definition Guide: Creating Custom Agents

 Recommended Minimum Configuration

-For a functional agent that can be used as a tool by other agents:
+For agents that can be used as tools by other agents:

 ---